arsduo/koala/readme.md

 Koala
 ====
-[Koala](http://github.com/arsduo/koala) is a new Facebook library for Ruby, supporting the Graph API (including the batch requests and photo uploads), the REST API, realtime updates, test users, and OAuth validation.
+[Koala](http://github.com/arsduo/koala) is a Facebook library for Ruby, supporting the Graph API (including the batch requests and photo uploads), the REST API, realtime updates, test users, and OAuth validation.
 We wrote Koala with four goals:

-* Lightweight: Koala should be as light and simple as Facebook’s own new libraries, providing API accessors and returning simple JSON.
-(We clock in, with comments, at just over 750 lines of code.)
+* Lightweight: Koala should be as light and simple as Facebook’s own libraries, providing API accessors and returning simple JSON.
 * Fast: Koala should, out of the box, be quick.
-In addition to supporting the vanilla Ruby networking libraries, it natively supports Typhoeus, our preferred gem for making fast HTTP requests.
+Out of the box, we use Facebook's faster read-only servers when possible and if available, the Typhoeus gem to make snappy Facebook requests.
 Of course, that brings us to our next topic:
 * Flexible: Koala should be useful to everyone, regardless of their current configuration.
-(In addition to vanilla Ruby, we support JRuby, Rubinius, and REE, and provide  built-in mechanism for using whichever HTTP library you prefer.)
+(We support JRuby, Rubinius, and REE as well as vanilla Ruby, and use the Faraday library to provide complete flexibility over how HTTP requests are made.)
 * Tested: Koala should have complete test coverage, so you can rely on it.
-(Our complete test coverage can be run against either mocked responses or the live Facebook servers.)
+(Our test coverage is complete and can be run against either mocked responses or the live Facebook servers.)

 Installation
 ---

 Easy:

+    [sudo|rvm] gem install koala --pre # for 1.2 beta
-    [sudo|rvm] gem install koala
+    [sudo|rvm] gem install koala # for 1.1

 Or in Bundler:

+    gem "koala", "~> 1.2.0beta"
-    gem "koala"
+    gem "koala" # for 1.1

 Graph API
 ----